 You can use an ROI calculation to compare two advertising campaigns against each other to see how much money you've made from each one.
 For example, a luggage manufacturer might be able to determine that a less expensive blue cabin bag which sells more briskly in one campaign is actually generating higher profits than a more expensive cabin bag in a different campaign.

 For this you should focus on conversions.
 To improve your ROI, you first need to start measuring conversions.
-Once you've done this, you can evaluate your ROI to make sure that the dollars that you spend on advertising are turning into profits for your business.
+Once you've done this, you can evaluate your ROI to make sure that the pounds that you spend on advertising are turning into profits for your business.

 Conversions are the customer actions you believe are valuable, such as purchases, sign-ups, web page visits or leads.
 Use the free conversion tracking tool to help track how many clicks lead to conversions.